config-i1/greybox/cran-comments.md

 This is expected, because doMC is not available for Windows.

 I also had to switch off almost all examples for alm(), because win-builder would complain about the speed of the function.
-Comparing it via microbenchmark with the version 0.6.4 of greybox shows almost no difference, so this is probably because of some changes on the server side.
+Comparing it via microbenchmark with the version 0.6.4 of greybox shows almost no difference (the new version is actually slightly faster), so this is probably because of some changes on the server side.

 ## R-hub
 **Rhub, Windows Server 2008 R2 SP1, R-devel, 32/64 bit gives an error:**
-Rhub says that all is ok, but looking through the logs I see:
-> Problem closing connection: No space left on device
-> Warning in file(name, "wb") :
-> cannot open file 'greybox/inst/doc/maUsingGreybox.R': No space left on device
-> Error in file(name, "wb") : cannot open the connection
+>* checking package dependencies ...
+ERROR
+>Package suggested but not available: 'doMC'
-> Execution halted
+>

-This implies that the test was not done fully.
-This is just FYI.
-I know that it usually complains about doMC, which is not available for Windows, but the rest is typically fine.
+>Package which this enhances but not available for checking: 'vars'

+'doMC' is not available for Windows.
+Why 'vars' is not available, is not clear.

 **Rhub, Ubuntu Linux 16.04 LTS, R-release, GCC; Fedora Linux, R-devel, clang, gfortran:**
 >* checking package dependencies ...
 NOTE